yuanyuxin0077/SLIM-release-apps-public/INSTALLATION.md

  The test for Linearized Bregman method.
 It should report `PASSED`.
 #### 8.1.6 2D Curvelet transform.
- This test runs a dot-test for 2D curvelet interface, and only if SLIM-release-comp is installed.
+ This test runs a dot-test for 2D curvelet interface, and only if SLIM-release-comp-public is installed.
 It should report `PASSED`.
 #### 8.1.7 3D Curvelet transform.
- This test runs a dot-test for 3D curvelet interface, and only if SLIM-release-comp is installed.
+ This test runs a dot-test for 3D curvelet interface, and only if SLIM-release-comp-public is installed.
 It should report `PASSED`.
 #### 8.1.8 MATLAB for RSF
- This a short test to check MATLAB's RSF interface, and only if SLIM-release-comp is installed.
+ This a short test to check MATLAB's RSF interface, and only if SLIM-release-comp-public is installed.
 It should report `PASSED`.
 #### 8.1.9 Tests in tools/algorithms/3DFreqModeling
  Series of tests for algorithm in tools/algorithms/3DFreqModeling.
 It should report `PASSED`.